 Prince George’s County

-Our Langley Park site in Prince George’s County offers job readiness training that positions youth to increase their employability skills and makes them eligible to participate in the internship program offered.
+Our office in Prince George’s County offers job readiness training that positions youth to increase their employability skills and makes them eligible to participate in the internship program offered.
 The program also provides GED preparation for out-of school youth ages 16 to 24 years of age.

 Our extensive network of employer partners that host our youth for short-term internships in a variety of high growth industries is a cornerstone of LAYC’s job readiness programs.
 Many of these internships offer stipends, extended mentorship opportunities, and lead to permanent job placement.
 Our annual youth job fair with the Montgomery County Department of Economic Development and the Department of Recreation attracts 50 employers from the area.